learn more

 What is Trauma Therapy?

 Trauma is what happens when your brain has to either take in too much information at once or has to learn to cope with not having enough information for long periods of time.
-Trauma can be born from a singular incident in which your brain is activated into “fight or flight” mode, fearing for its safety and survival; or from chronic exposure to environments and/or relationships in which your safety and basic needs are unmet or in jeopardy.
+For many, trauma presents as anxiety, depression, relationship issues or constantly feeling overstimulated.
+Trauma can be born from a singular traumatic event, in which your brain is activated into “fight or flight” mode, fearing for its safety and survival; or from chronic exposure to environments and/or relationships in which your safety and basic needs are unmet or in jeopardy.
+Many will experience at least one traumatic event in our lives, and may have the support and resources to navigate and adjust to the effects of trauma.
+However, many struggle to reconnect with themselves and others following traumatic experiences.

 What does processing trauma look like?

 One of the first steps in processing trauma can be to build a relationship with a trauma-informed therapist.
 Trauma happens in relation to others and therefore, must be healed in relation to others.
 Our trauma-informed therapists will walk alongside you at your pace, building trust and comfort along the way.
-We recognize that there is no one size fits all method for treating trauma as each individual and set of experiences is different.
+We recognize that there is no “one size fits all” method for treating trauma, as each individual and set of experiences is different.
 Therefore, we work with you to create a plan that meets your unique needs and moves at your pace.

 This may look like creating a safe and nonjudgmental space for you to share your experiences, help you identify their connections to the patterns you feel stuck in and understand what your primary triggering sources are.
 This knowledge can empower you to connect more with yourself and the needs you still have unmet.
 Our trauma-informed therapists will work with you to take action steps towards meeting these needs by utilizing mind/body connection techniques, Eye Movement Desensitization and Reprocessing (EMDR), grounding skills, inner child connection, and/or cognitive reprocessing.